Patricia Martinkova

 Ongoing

-Book "Computational Aspects of Psychometric Methods.
+The book "Computational Aspects of Psychometric Methods.
 With R" is now published with Chapman and Hall/CRC.
 Copies may be ordered online.
+See Publications for other recent manuscripts.

 May 23 2023